Hot gas generators that use biomass as fuel natural for systems that require thermal energy

 Types of furnaces

-Furnaces may be classified as direct fire, wherein the gas resulting from the combustion are mixed with ambient air and blown by a fan directly in the final application (drying of grains, sawdust, etc.), and indirect fire, wherein the gas from the combustion pass through a heat exchanger which heats the drying air.
+Furnaces may be classified as direct fire, in the gas resulting the combustion are mixed with ambient air and blown by a fan directly in the final application (drying of grains, sawdust, etc.), and indirect fire, in the gas the combustion pass through a heat exchanger which heats the drying air.

 Furnace of direct fire (pyrolytic burner)

 The systems for air heating which use solid fuel have similar characteristics in its construction and differ only in the shape, size and location of inlet air in the supply system, at the exit of the combustion products and may be descending or ascending flow.